apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

 ## Environments used for installation 💻

 With proper sizing of the cluster and provided RWX Storage Class, this guide should be working on any OpenShift 4.10 with 8 Worker Nodes (16 CPU, 32GB Memory each), however it was historically executed on the following once.
-OpenShift 4.8 will not work with asset repository enabled.

 - ROKS - RedHat OpenShift Kubernetes Service allowing to run managed Red Hat OpenShift on IBM Cloud
 OpenShift 4.8.x & 4.10.x - 8 Worker Nodes (16 CPU, 32GB Memory) - Managed NFS Storage Class